alaingiorgetti/autocheck/README.md

 How to use this code?
 =====================

-See the file Makefile for the different possible actions.
+See [EG20, Sections 4 and 5] and the Makefile for the different possible actions.

 References
 ==========